 Farm to Tap

-Farm to Tap is a reward scheme that focuses on managing pesticides and the other sources of diffuse water pollution that comes from farms and other land users.
-The current focus with Farm to Tap is metaldehyde, which is found in some slug pellets and is difficult to remove from water.
+Farm to Tap is a reward scheme that focuses on managing pesticides and the other sources of diffuse water pollution coming from farms and other land users.
+Rewards for good practice are based on the results of regular water quality sampling in the relevant catchment.
+Farm to Tap is currently focusing on metaldehyde, which is found in some slug pellets and is difficult and expensive to remove from drinking water.

 Find out more about Farm to Tap.